tnainggolan01/shopping-app-exercise/README.md

 # Shopping App Exercise

 This project is a full-stack shopping application built with the MERN (MongoDB, Express, React, Node.js) stack.
+You may access the live demo from this link: https://shopping-app-exercise.onrender.com/

 ## Disclaimer